-PLEASE NOTE: The above “Coming Soon” page will only load for your website visitors until you launch your blog from within the Bluehost Portal, which we will do later on, after we have a few posts.
+The above “Coming Soon” page will only load for your website visitors until you launch your blog from within the Bluehost Portal, which we will do later on, after you have published your first post.

 When you are logged into the WordPress admin panel and you visit your domain name, you will NOT see the same “Coming Soon” page as you are “Admin”.

 You will see what your website really looks like before you go live to the public so you can get everything setup correctly.
 You will see the default theme that will look the same as the image above (if you followed me step by step).